vishnuv4/readme_check/README.md

 - The check.bat script
 - gitignore with readme_check_logs included

+An important note - Python 3.12 is only needed to configure this for new assignments and create the executable that students will run.
+The students won't need Python 3.12, or any non-native software - just a Windows system.

 # Try it out

 - First, clone the project repo and open a powershell terminal inside the readme_check project folder.
 (I recommend opening the folder in VSCode and opening powershell in that, so you can see the files as well)